Alabama Charitable Gaming

 The patchwork of constitutional amendments, rather than a cohesive legal definition, has some state officials contending that the electronic games are illegal and were not what charity bingo laws intended.
 On the other hand, bingo hall operators have maintained that the games are legal.
 In 2009 and 2010, the Alabama Supreme Court issued opinions specifying six requirements to determine if a game is "legal" bingo.
 The rules essentially try to limit bingo to the type of game traditionally played in bingo halls.

 The VictoryLand case has been particularly contentious, with VictoryLand alleging the state has acted improperly and has failed to do the forensic work to determine if the bingo being offered is legal.
 VictoryLand says it believes the machines satisfy the legal rules.
-As of press time, the two parties were arguing in court and no decision had been rendered.
+Both sides finished arguing the case in September 2014, and are still awaiting a ruling from a Circuit Court judge.

 CASINO CITY NETWORK: Online Casino City | Casino City Times | RGT Online | Casino City Press | Gaming Directory